 Snowdrops are the most well known of all the early signs of spring.
 Can you 'beat' January 12th for the first snowdrop spotted in flower in this area?
-Look at Dibbinsdale on the river bank by Poulton Bridge to see some of the best carpets of these iconic flowers.

-4. Cream-spot.
-Hedgerows or woodland
+Look at Dibbinsdale on the river bank by Poulton Bridge

-- 5. Sixteen spot.
+- 4. Cream-spot.
+Hedgerows or woodland - 5.
+Sixteen spot.
 Leaf litter around fence posts, under bark mustard yellow colour - 6.
 Heiroglyphic.
 Heathy areas.
 In heather, pine or bracken foliage - 7.
 Orange.
-Leaf litter or under bark; particularly associated with sycamores 8.
+Leaf litter or under bark; particularly associated with sycamores - 8.
 Pine.
 Bark crevices in evergreen or dead foliage in pines, ash and other trees